lsst/ap_verify/doc/lsst.ap.verify/datasets-install.rst

 Use Git LFS to clone the desired dataset's GitHub repository.
 To get the URL, see the :ref:`package documentation<ap-verify-datasets-index>` for the dataset in question.

-..
-TODO: should we have a proper versioning system for datasets?
-(DM-12853)

 Once the dataset has been installed, use :command:`eups declare` to register the downloaded directory.
 The product name given to EUPS must match the repository name; the version can be anything.
 It is also possible to register the dataset using :command:`setup`, but this is recommended only for temporary tests.